-• If a CID 444 occurs, then the following events take place: the engine cannot crank, the engine cannot start, the prelube pump is disabled, and the "AUTO" position of the starting aid switch is disabled.
-The battery charger will continue to function.
+• If a CID 444 occurs, then the engine cannot crank or the engine cannot start.
 If the engine is already running, then the engine continues to run.

 The GSC treats a CID 444 as an alarm fault.
 Active alarm faults are shown on the display when the alarm codes key is pressed.
 Also, the active alarm faults are shown when the ECS is in any position except the OFF/RESET position.
 Clear the diagnostic code from the fault log after troubleshooting is complete.